 The research findings have “contributed immensely to 47 states and the District of Columbia having passed more than 108 separate tobacco excise tax increases since the beginning of 2000.”—Daniel McGoldrick, vice president at the Campaign for Tobacco Free Kids

-From 1997 to 2004, research conducted under Bridging the Gap studied adolescent smoking, drinking and illicit drug use.
-Since 2004, it has shifted to youth diet, physical activity, obesity and tobacco use.
-This report primarily covers Bridging the Gap's work on substance use, including tobacco.
+From 1997 to 2004, Bridging the Gap conducted research on how laws, policies, practices, programs and other environmental influences at the state, community and school levels affected adolescent smoking, drinking and illicit drug use.
+Since 2004, Bridging the Gap has shifted its focus to youth diet, physical activity, obesity, and tobacco use.

 Bridging the Gap builds on the federally funded Monitoring the Future survey of school students and includes two components:

 - YES!
 (Youth, Education, & Society), focused on students and schools

 Bridging the Gap produced comprehensive databases of tobacco, alcohol and illicit drug policies in all 50 states.
 The databases included policies and characteristics of 1,000 communities and analyses of survey responses from 1,000 school principals.